-There are currently 3 different types of reserve that you can choose from, namely, the Price Feed Reserve, the Automated Price Reserve.
+There are currently 2 different types of reserve that you can choose from, namely, the Fed Price Reserve and the Automated Price Reserve.
 The Orderbook Reserve is temporarily disabled as we will update it to be compatible with the Katalyst upgrade.

 It is complex to setup and maintain, and requires Ether for making the periodic price updates on-chain.